brimdata/zed/docs/lake/README.md

 ### Log

-Like `git log`, the command `zed lake log` prints a history of commit objects starting from any commit.
+Like `git log`, the command `zed log` prints a history of commit objects starting from any commit.
 The log can be displayed with the `log` command, e.g.,
 ```
-zed lake log
+zed log
 ```
 To understand the log contents, the `load` operation is actually decomposed into two steps under the covers: